Free S&H For Orders Over $30

 The Bottom Line

-Turmeric and curcumin continue to attract scientific attention for their potential influence on cholesterol, lipid balance, and cardiovascular wellness.
+Turmeric and curcumin continue to attract scientific attention for their potential interaction with cholesterol, lipid balance, oxidative stress, and cardiovascular wellness.
 While research is ongoing, standardized curcumin extracts remain central to most clinical evaluations.

 Explore more from the Heart Health pillar: